The Origins of California Wine

 As Spanish settlements in California had been non-existent prior to Serra’s arrival, and the natives did not have an indigenous wine industry, Serra and his followers initially imported large amounts of wine from Spanish settlements further to the south in Baja California.
 However, given the effort and expense involved in doing so, it wasn’t long before Serra and his fellow Franciscans elected to begin making their own wine.

-Indeed, Father Serra had predicted the need for wine-making facilities even before arriving in Upper California.
+Indeed, Serra had predicted the need for wine-making facilities even before arriving in Upper California.
 When he and his party arrived in San Diego to establish their first mission in 1769, they brought cuttings from vineyards in Baja, California.
 And soon, they began planting them to establish California’s first vineyards.

 The vines which Serra arrived in 1769 were the legendary ‘Mission Grape.’
 This was a type of vitis vinifera which had first been brought to Mexico from Spain all the way back in the 1520s following the conquest of the Aztec Empire.
 The exact varietal involved remains a mystery, though it is known that it soon became known as ‘Mission Grape,’ so strong was its association with the production of sacramental wine for missionary purposes.